kristijonasbutkus/python-scripting/README.md

 socat (for ssh command sending)
 ```

-Test settings can be changed in <b>globals.py</b>
+Settings can be changed in <b>globals.py</b> and json configuration file config/config.json

-If testing serial device, ModemManager service should be stopped on the host machine:

-> systemctl stop ModemManager.service

 <b>Usage examples</b>